 Nitrous oxide (N_2O) is a relatively stable greenhouse gas in the troposphere with an "adjustment-time" of 114 years.
-Between 1750 and 2009, N_2O accounted for 6.24% of the radiative forcing caused by the increase in well-mixed greenhouse gases (WMO, 2010).
-The mole fraction of N_2O in the atmosphere has increased steadily from about 270 ppb in pre-industrial times to its current value, which is 19% higher.
+Between 1750 and 2010, N2O accounted for about 6 % of total increase in radiative forcing due to long-lived greenhouse gases (WMO, 2011c).
+N2O is the third most important anthropogenic greenhouse gas in the atmosphere.
+The mole fraction of N2O in the atmosphere has increased steadily from about 270 ppb in pre-industrial times to its current value, which is 20% higher.
 N_2O is emitted into the atmosphere from natural and anthropogenic sources, including the oceans, soil, combustion of fuels, biomass burning, use of fertiliser and various industrial processes.
-N_2O supplied to the atmosphere by human activities is approximately equal to N_2O supplied by natural systems (oceans, chemical oxidation of ammonia in the atmosphere, and soils).
-Most of the anthropogenic N_2O found in the atmosphere comes from the transformation of fertilizer nitrogen into N_2O and its subsequent emission from agricultural soils.
-N_2O is removed from the atmosphere mainly by photo-dissociation in the stratosphere.
-However, the estimated amounts from sources and sinks have not yet been well defined.
+The amount of N2O emitted into the atmosphere by human activities is approximately equal to that derived from natural systems (oceans, chemical oxidation of ammonia in the atmosphere, and soils).
+Most of the anthropogenic N2O found in the atmosphere comes from the transformation of fertilizer nitrogen into N2O and its subsequent emission from agricultural soils.
+N2O breaks down mainly by photo-dissociation in the stratosphere, forming nitrogen oxides that trigger ozone depleting reactions, so it plays an important role in ozone depletion (Ravishankara et al., 2009).
+However, the cycling of N2O as a part of global nitrogen cycle is not well understood yet.

-Fig. 5.1 Global monthly mean mole fraction of N_2O from 1980 to 2009, including deseasonalized long-term trend shown as a red line (top) and annual growth rate (bottom).
+Fig. 5.1 Global monthly mean mole fraction of N_2O from 1980 to 2010, including deseasonalized long-term trend shown as a red line (top) and annual growth rate (bottom).